PrincetonUniversity/job_defense_shield/docs/alert/cpu_fragmentation.md

 # Multinode CPU Fragmentation

+This alert identifies CPU jobs that are using too many nodes or too few CPU-cores per node.

 Consider a cluster with 64 CPU-cores per node.
 A user can run a job that requires 128 CPU-cores by (1) allocating 64 CPU-cores on 2 nodes or (2) allocating 4 CPU-cores on 32 nodes.
 The former is in general